-(a) There is hereby created a BACKDROP retirement option (the "BACKDROP") to the Retirement Plan, which shall allow any Group II Member who has 30 or more years of credited service, to elect to enter the BACKDROP plan.
-By electing to participate in the BACKDROP, that Member's retirement benefits are calculated as if {00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1}48

-- the member had actually retired at an earlier date, provided 1 2 however the BACKDROP period shall not exceed five years. - (b) (1) An eligible Group II Member may elect to participate in the BACKDROP by submitting the following to the Fund: - 5 (i) One copy of a signed and submitted letter of resignation dated 6 effective as of the date of election to participate in the 7 BACKDROP. - 8 (ii) A properly completed BACKDROP application on forms provided by 9 the Fund, which, once submitted, shall be irrevocable by the 10 member. - (iii) Subject to Section 121.211(d), the selection of the dates 11 12 that begin and end the period of participation in the BACKDROP (the "BACKDROP Period").
-The BACKDROP period shall not exceed five 13 14 - 15 (iv) An agreement to replace the retirement benefits otherwise - applicable with BACKDROP benefits and a reduced time service benefit calculated as of the beginning of the BACKDROP Period as if - the BACKDROP Participant had retired as of that date, but payable 18 - 19 starting as of actual retirement at the end of the BACKDROP Period. - 20 (v) Any other documents or information as may be reasonably 21 required by the Fund. - (2) For purposes of this Section, each eligible member who elects 22 - to participate in the BACKDROP and satisfies all of the 23 - requirements of this Section shall be referred to as a "BACKDROP - 25 Participant".
+- (a) There is hereby created a BACKDROP retirement option (the "BACKDROP") to the Retirement Plan, which shall allow any Group II Member who has 30 or more years of credited service, to elect to enter the BACKDROP plan.
+By electing to participate in the BACKDROP, that Member's retirement benefits are calculated as if the member had actually retired at an earlier date, provided however the BACKDROP period shall not exceed five years. - 18 (b) (1) An eligible Group II Member may elect to participate in 19 the BACKDROP by submitting the following to the Fund: - 20 (i) One copy of a signed and submitted letter of resignation dated 21 effective as of the date of election to participate in the 22 BACKDROP. - 23 (ii) A properly completed BACKDROP application on forms provided by 24 the Fund, which, once submitted, shall be irrevocable by the 25 member. - 26 (iii) Subject to Section 121.211(d), the selection of the dates 27 that begin and end the period of participation in the BACKDROP (the 28 "BACKDROP Period").
+The BACKDROP period shall not exceed five 29 years. - 30 (iv) An agreement to replace the retirement benefits otherwise 31 applicable with BACKDROP benefits and a reduced time service